 For non-salary costs, please use the box provided on the application form to indicate the percentage used to calculate inflation.

 Yes, up to a ceiling of 5% per annum.
 Please do not include predicted pay awards in the costing for the application.

-Yes, but they must be clearly requested in the application.
-Grant holders cannot apply for further funds for publication once a grant has been awarded.
+Yes, please see our open access policy for more information.
+APCs must be clearly requested in the application; grant holders cannot apply for further funds for publication once a grant has been awarded.

-The PI cannot request salary on any of our grant schemes (other than fellowships), although not encouraged co-applicants can request proportions of their salary reflective of their estimated time involved and these should be justified in the application.
-However if co-applicants have tenure or fixed term contracts we would not expect to pay towards their salaries.
+The PI cannot request salary on any of our grant schemes (other than Fellowships).
+Although not encouraged a co-applicant can request a proportion of their salary reflective of their estimated time involved and this should be justified in the application.
+However, if co-applicants have tenure or fixed term contracts ARUK would not pay towards their salaries.